grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

   } OPAQUEType;
 ~~~~~~~~~~

-Servers use PAKEShareClient.idU to index the user’s record on the server and create
+Servers use PAKEShareClient.client_identity to index the user’s record on the server and create
-the PAKEShareServer.response.
+the PAKEShareServer.ke2.
 The types field indicates the set of supported auth
 types by the client.
-PAKEShareClient.request and PAKEShareServer.response, of type
+PAKEShareClient.ke1 and PAKEShareServer.ke2, of type
-CredentialRequest and CredentialResponse, respectively, are defined in {{?I-D.irtf-cfrg-opaque}}.
+KE1 and KE2, respectively, are defined in {{?I-D.irtf-cfrg-opaque}}.

 This document also describes a new CertificateEntry structure that corresponds to an authentication
 via a signature derived using OPAQUE.
 This structure serves as a placeholder for the